robertpyke/Tutorials/aws/iot/README.md

 As you hit save, keep an eye on the serial monitor for your device.
 Assuming you're updating the device you're subscribed to, you should see a couple of messages:

 ![task9-complete](https://github.com/robertpyke/Tutorials/raw/master/aws/iot/pics/task9-complete.png "Task 9 Complete")

+At this point, your device is now connected to AWS IOT, and you're able to receive the updated desired state for your device.